Improving sampling by modifying the effective diffusion: Thermodynamic integration

-\paragraph{Respecting the periodic boundary conditions.} Note that the norm~$\left\lVert q_2-q_1\right\rVert$ is computed taking the periodic boundary conditions into account.
+\paragraph{Complying with the periodic boundary conditions.} Note that the norm~$\left\lVert q_2-q_1\right\rVert$ is computed taking the periodic boundary conditions into account.
 In practice, we first translate~$\widetilde{q}_1^{n+1}$ to the frame of reference of~$\widetilde{q}_2^{n+1}$, apply the update, and periodize.

 \paragraph{Hyperparameters for the numerical experiment.} To obtain the mean force and free energy profiles to run the simulations in Section~\ref{sec:MALA_numerics}, we used~$N_z=100$ points in the interval~$[z_{\rm min},z_{\rm max}]$ (see~\eqref{eq:TI_left_riemann_rule}) and used a time step~$\Delta t=2.5\times10^{-5}$.
 The initial configuration for the first level~$z^{0}=z_{\rm min}$ is set to~$q^{0}$ defined in~\eqref{eq:q0} except for~$y^{0}_{2}$ which is set to~$y^{0}_{1}+r_0+2wz_{\rm min}$ so that~$\xi(q^{0})=z_{\rm min}$.
 At the end of each simulation at the level~$z^{i}$, the final configuration is changed so that it becomes the initial configuration for the simulation for the level~$z^{i+1}$ (\emph{i.e.}~we slightly move the second component of the second particle so that the new constraint is satisfied).
-The simulation for each level~$z^{i}$ was run for~$125$ units of time.
+The simulation for each level~$z^{i}$ was run for a physical time of~$125$.
 The free energy is then reconstructed by integrating the mean force over the interval~$[z_{\rm min},z_{\rm max}]$.